Reaching In / Reaching Out

 Reaching In is thoughtful, inspirational, and highly recommended as a motivational listening experience.” — Midwest Book Review

-3. Internal Conflict - Octet: Despax string quartet and Modasaurus jazz quartet.
+3. Internal Conflict - Despax string quartet and Modasaurus jazz quartet.

 4. Grief and Despair - Despax string quartet.
 Joined by Modasaurus jazz quartet (free improvisation from 4:35 to the end).